hieuimba/Lichess-Spark-DataPipeline/README.md

 4. **(Optional) Analyze Games:** Spark can be used to further filter, enhance, or aggregate the dataset.

 ## Spark Notebooks
-The Spark notebooks below form the core of the data pipeline, managing the decompression, parsing, and analysis of chess game data.
-They can be found in [this folder](https://github.com/hieuimba/Lichess-Spark-DataPipeline/tree/main/default-pipeline/databricks/notebooks).

-Here is a brief description of each notebook:
+The core of the data pipeline consists of several Spark notebooks, each responsible for a specific stage of processing:

-- `1-decompress-file`: Extracts the data file from Raw layer to Bronze layer
+- `1-decompress-file`: Extracts data from the Raw layer to the Bronze layer.
 - `2-parse-games`: Parses data from Bronze to Silver layer, converting it from PGN to Parquet format
-- `3-analyze-games`: Analyzes the parsed chess games and saves the result in the Gold layer.
-Input your custom Spark logic here to transform the data as needed
+- `3-analyze-games`:  Performs custom analysis on parsed games, saving results in the Gold layer.
+Input your custom Spark logic here to transform the data as needed.
 - `0-run-all`: Orchestrates the execution of the above notebooks.

+All the above notebooks can be found in [this folder](https://github.com/hieuimba/Lichess-Spark-DataPipeline/tree/main/default-pipeline/databricks/notebooks).

-In the `2-parse-games` notebook, the parsing process involves several key steps to transform the decompressed PGN data file into the Parquet format.
-Here's a detailed explanation:
+The `2-parse-games` notebook is the most important, handling the task of parsing PGN data into Parquet format.
+This process involves:

 1. Reading Decompressed Data: The parsing process starts by reading the decompressed PGN data file into a DataFrame, where each row represents a single line from the original file.